-Depending on who you ask, The Offbeat, a new retro-fitted mod bar in Highland Park, is either the best or worst thing to happen to 6316 York Boulevard.
-The newest addition to the neighborhood’s budding bar scene sits on the former spot of Dusty’s Sports Bar, a long revered and often feared local establishment with a reputation as the diviest dive around.
+Depending on who you ask, The Offbeat, a retro-fitted mod bar in Highland Park, is either the best or worst thing to happen to 6316 York Boulevard.
+The bar sits on the former spot of Dusty’s Sports Bar, a long revered and often feared local establishment with a reputation as the diviest dive around.
 Drinks at Dusty’s were mixed with an element of danger, whether it was the probability of getting into a brawl or of contracting something from the bar’s reinterpreted standard of hygiene.

 When the old Dusty’s sign came down, reactions ranged from relief to despair.
 “There goes the neighborhood,” some said, no doubt anticipating another yuppie bar moving in to replace the last shred of the “real” Highland Park.
 The sign now reads “The Offbeat: a bar on York,” and that is exactly what The Offbeat is—no frills, no nonsense, just a straightforward place to drink.

 Aside from the mod motif, nothing about The Offbeat indicates that it’s a concept bar.
-Behind the bar, there are bartenders, not mixologists, and there’s no cocktail list (not yet, anyway).
+Behind the bar, there are bartenders, not mixologists.
 The pool tables are gone, but so is the imminent threat of a beatdown with a pool cue.
 There’s still the casual feeling of a local watering hole, but now with working toilets and an exponentially reduced risk of stabbings.
 It’s time to pour one out for Dusty’s and raise a glass to The Offbeat.

 Good for: A casual, affordable night out in Highland Park, which is becoming something of a rarity these days.
 Former Dusty’s patrons may lament the slight jump in price, but well drinks and beers will only set you back about $6 each, which is small change compared to our usual $12 craft cocktail reality.
 There’s no pretension here either, so come as you are.